Prior Episodes | 7958 (19 BBY) | Next Episodes

 Season 3 of Clone Wars was also released as 'Volume 2'.
 The beginning of Season 3 takes place three years before these chapters.

-'Chapter 22' through '25' take place at this time, except for the first 2 minutes and 30 seconds of 'Chapter 22', and all segments involving
+Chapters 22 through 25 take place at this time, except for the first 2 minutes and 30 seconds of 'Chapter 22'.
+The first 2:30 occur much

-Obi-Wan and Anakin.
-The first 2:30 can be found over 3 years earlier in this chronology.
-The segments involving Kenobi and
+earlier, and can be found 3 years earlier in this chronology.

 - The Separatists launch an invasion of Kashyyyk, as part of a series of final offensives designed to destroy as many peaceful and vulnerable worlds as possible,